‘The Young And The Restless’ Star Kristoff St. John Will Be Laid To Rest Next To Son Who Died Tragically At 24

 The Young and the Restless star Kristoff St. John will reportedly be laid to rest next to his son, whose death at the age of 24 changed the actor’s life forever.

-The 52-year-old Kristoff St. John was found unresponsive in his home on February 3, and later pronounced dead at the scene.
-The actor’s cause of death remains unknown, and as family awaits the results of an autopsy, they are reportedly planning for Kristoff’s burial at Valley Oaks Memorial Park in Westlake Village, a suburb of Los Angeles.
+Fifty-two-year-old Kristoff St. John was found unresponsive in his home on February 3, and was later pronounced dead at the scene.
+The actor’s cause of death remains unknown, and as his family awaits the results of an autopsy, they are reportedly planning for Kristoff’s burial at Valley Oaks Memorial Park in Westlake Village, a suburb of Los Angeles.

 As the Daily Mail reported, Kristoff had been deeply affected by the death of his son, Julian St. John, in 2014.
-Kristoff battled severe depression after his son’s suicide, and was even placed on a 72-hour psychiatric hold in 2014 after threatening to shoot himself.
-The report noted that Kristoff was hospitalized again this year, and later checked himself into the UCLA Medical Center to be treated for severe depression.
+Kristoff battled severe depression after his son’s suicide and was even placed on a 72-hour psychiatric hold in 2014 after threatening to shoot himself.
+The report noted that Kristoff was hospitalized again this year and later checked himself into the UCLA Medical Center to be treated for severe depression.
 He died only a few days after being released.

 A source close to the actor told People magazine that Kristoff was changed forever after his son took his life following his own battle with mental illness.